- 2007 World University Games: Bangkok, Thailand

 The experience lit a fire in her than has yet to be diminished.

 Since 2004, Michelle has competed at World Short Course Championships, Pan Pacific Championships, and numerous World Cup competitions.
-She has her sights set on the 2008 Olympic Games.
-Thus, her amazing journey continues in Sydney at the University of Sydney.
-She has begun coaching herself and designing her own swimming program.
-For many years she continued to work with strength coach Paul Haslam at City Gym (East Sydney), and the talented team of massage therapists, physiotherapists and chiropractors at Sports Lab Drummoyne.
+She coached herself and designed her own swimming program during her final years of swimming.
+During that time she continued to seek advice from strength coach Paul Haslam at City Gym (East Sydney).

 Michelle retired from professional swimming in April 2008.
 She was honoured for her ‘Services to Swimming in Australia’ at the 2008 Swimmer of the Year awards.
 She completed her Masters in International Studies in October 2008, her Diploma in Fund Raising in 2010, and is enjoying working for and volunteering at non-profit organisations.